 Whose Circumstances Changed And When?

-It does not have to be the child’s circumstances that have materially and substantially changed.
-The circumstances of any one of the parents or the child can be the basis of the modification.
+A change in circumstances of any one of the parents or the child can be the basis of the modification.

 What are Some Examples of Substantial and Material Changes In Circumstances?